 Class Descriptions

 Ballet Arts Studio offers classes in ballet, modern, jazz, tap, theater dance, contemporary and hip hop.
 Ballet training is emphasized, as ballet is the foundation for many forms of dance.
 Private coaching and performance and audition preparation are also available.
 Class Placement is determined according to a student's age, maturity, physical development, technical proficiency and experience.
 Each class has a minimum age requirement.
-Every year, the faculty assess and place each student in the class level that is best for that student's growth and progress.
+Every year, the faculty assess each student to place them in the class level that is best for that student's growth and progress.

 Preparation for Ballet

-Katie Bissinger, Sara LaPadula
+Katie Bissinger, Lili Tewes

 Preparation for Ballet is geared to three to five year olds who are just starting out on their journey into dance.
 Dancers must be at least three years old on the first day of class to take Preparation for Ballet.
 The class is designed to teach children a love of dance, encourage artistic creativity, and gently set the foundation for the discipline that is classical dance.
 This class meets once each week.